fbpx

 Ashamed young man surrounded by speech bubbles and covering his face

 We’ve all been there: Someone posts something online that is just so wrong or insulting that you feel compelled to set them straight.
+But before you do that, have you ever considered the permanent damage you can do to your reputation?

 “Going negative is never a good look for a brand.
 It draws attention away from the positives you want your audience to see.
 There may be times a brand has to defend itself, but even then, it can take the high road.” – Michelle Garrett, Garrett Public Relations

 While you might assume that the evidence of your online activity quickly disappears once people scroll past your posts, these conversations never really go away.
-Even many years later, unflattering and controversial things you’ve said can still pop up in the following unexpected ways when someone searches for your name.
-Consider the following four stories of online fights gone wrong.

 1. Old tweets

 According to Jonathan Bernstein, president of Bernstein Crisis Management, “Skeletons no longer stay in the closet.
 Social media is a permanent archive that can be used proactively and reactively to out anyone on any subject.”
-As such, if your old Twitter arguments reflect badly on you, then you will gain a reputation for negativity that can follow you for years.
+As such, if your old Twitter arguments reflect badly on you, then you can gain a reputation for negativity that can follow you for years.

 Do you have a good online reputation?
 Find out with our free